mzp/fumifumi/README.md

-# eBookshelf
+# fumi\*fumi

-eBookshelf is web app to manage ebooks, especially comic magazine.
+fumi\*fumi is web app to manage ebooks, especially comic magazine.
 It imports magazines, splits these, and merges with same author.

 ## Setup